archf/ansible-accounts/README.md

 **User ssh_configuration**

 Each user can optionaly manage their `ssh_config` with ansible.
+For that to happen, you have to create a `<username>_ssh_config.yml file inside the group directory.

 For example for the *foo* user above, the statements below will be transmuted into a `~/.ssh/config` Parameters from `users_defaults['ssh_config']` are also considered.
 This file is *totaly optional*.
-The playbook will not fail if it is missing for a given user.
+The playbook will not fail if it is missing for any given user.

 ```bash
 $ > cat vendorgroup/foo_ssh_config.yml